 In addition to group therapy, when patients engage in intensive outpatient programming at Park Royal Behavioral Health Services, they may receive individual therapy, supportive therapy, and unstructured time to interact with peers.
 In sum, by receiving care in IOP at Park Royal Behavioral Health Services, patients can improve their mood, build emotional tolerance, improve socialization skills, restore relationships, enhance support systems, and rejuvenate their ability to participate in activities.

-Program Length & Schedule
+Length of Stay & Schedule While in IOP

 The intensive outpatient program generally lasts for about 12 weeks.
 However, the actual length of time that an individual spends in this program will vary depending on his or her specific needs.
 At Park Royal Behavioral Health Services, we provide patients with individualized treatment plans that are catered to address their unique sets of concerns, as well as highlight their particular strengths.
 Therefore, once a patient becomes engaged in the intensive outpatient program, his or her progress in treatment will ultimately determine how long he or she will continue to take part in programming.